Ana Fernández / SEO

 • Your unique point of view

-• Your way of telling, of arguing, of connecting
+• Your way of storytelling, arguing, and connecting

 The content of the future won't be the longest or the most viral.
-It will be the one who It helps in a real way, is quickly understood, and is perceived as authentic.
+It will be the one that helps in a real way, is understood quickly, and feels authentic.

 And yes: content marketing also connects with SEO